 Legal Impact

 A last will and testament delineates the distribution of someone’s assets post-death, addressing property, financial holdings, and personal items.
 It’s legally enforced only after death and validation by a probate court.
-In contrast, a living will outlines medical treatment preferences and care instructions for situations where the individual is incapacitated.
+In contrast, a living will outline medical treatment preferences and care instructions for situations where the individual is incapacitated.
 This document becomes effective during life, specifically when the person can’t communicate their medical choices.

 Scope of Authority

 The last will and testament grants authority to an executor to manage and distribute assets as specified.
 It typically includes designations for guardians of minor children and funeral arrangements.
-A living will primarily influences healthcare decisions, specifying preferences for treatments, pain management, organ donation, and appointing a healthcare proxy.
-While the last will directs post-mortem asset distribution, the living will governs healthcare actions during the individual’s life when they can’t voice their decisions.
+A living will primarily influence healthcare decisions, specifying preferences for treatments, pain management, organ donation, and appointing a healthcare proxy.
+While the last will directs post-mortem asset distribution, the living will govern healthcare actions during the individual’s life when they can’t voice their decisions.

 Revocability